Backend

 AWS Database Migration Service

-After a bit of research, we discovered the AWS Database Migration Service (DMS), which could potentially meet the requirements of our production environment.
+After a bit of research, we discovered the AWS Database Migration Service(opens in a new tab or window) (DMS), which could potentially meet the requirements of our production environment.
 It’s a cloud-based service enabling data migration between different types of databases, including RDS instances on AWS.
 We considered the following features:

 So we decided to give AWS DMS a go.